ShashankShekhar23/Flask-ML-UdacityProject/README.md

 * **Validate and configure** the pipeline
 * The pipeline will build the Azure application.
 Once all the test pass, it will look like:
 ![FlaskMLAzurePipeline](https://user-images.githubusercontent.com/86247520/126907989-373c746e-92f9-4530-90bd-f46b2713bb7a.PNG)

+# Demo #
+You can view the demo here: https://youtu.be/GQUjtsijV4o